kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 algorithms but is limited to a uniform kernel.
 This simple equation produces a poor result because no noise is considered.
-Hence there are algorithms like the Wiener deconvolution that works in the frequency domain but attempts to minimize the affect of deconvolved noise by attenuating frequencies depending on their signal-to-noise ratio :cite:`JAYA2009`.
+Hence there are algorithms like the Wiener deconvolution that works in the frequency domain but attempts to minimize the effect of deconvolved noise by attenuating frequencies depending on their signal-to-noise ratio :cite:`JAYA2009`.

-There exists further approaches restoring the latent image blurred by an uniform kernel in the spatial domain.
+There exists further approaches restoring the latent image blurred by a uniform kernel in the spatial domain.
 Because the deconvolution is an ill- posed problem and the solution may not be unique, the latent image can not be computed directly.
 But iterative approaches like Richardson-Lucy deconvolution